What are the ECO-DENS?

 The ECO-Dens are regional “Dragons’ Den” style semi-final judging events (taking place online this year) where YEA groups are given the opportunity of pitching their environmental action project to a panel of expert judges.
 Young people are empowered by presenting their project to the panel, responding to judges’ questions and receiving valuable feedback from the experts.
 By taking part, young people also further their presentation skills, confidence and online speaking skills among others.

 The aim of the ECO-Dens is to ensure a robust and inclusive judging process.
-The ECO-Dens will be occurring from 26th April – 30th April this year.

 What will you be doing?